 The state of Oklahoma tracks and computes the rate of Pedestrian accidents via the Oklahoma Department of Public Safety.
 In any given year, there are nearly 700 accidents reported that involve a pedestrian.
 Of these numbers, over 150 are incapacitating, while nearly 70 are fatal.
 In addition, the rates by county were computed.
 As a result, it was learned Oklahoma and Tulsa Counties have the most car and pedestrian accidents.

-It is not surprising that unmarked areas or jaywalking is also where pedestrian and auto collisions typically happen.
-Actually, close to three-fifths of American pedestrian deaths have occurred outside of crosswalks while less than one fifth have occurred in close proximity to a crosswalk.
+It is not surprising that unmarked areas or jaywalking are also where pedestrian and auto collisions typically happen.
+Actually, close to three-fifths of American pedestrian deaths have occurred outside of crosswalks while less than one fifth has occurred in close proximity to a crosswalk.
 (If you have children, teach them early to go to the crosswalk before crossing).

 Most Common Causes of Pedestrian-Auto Accidents

 On average, nearly 5,000 pedestrians are killed each year in the United States by an automobile.
 The National Highway Traffic Safety Administration (NHTSA) has taken the analysis a step further by breaking this number down.
 The NHTSA has found that every eight minutes a pedestrian is killed in a collision across our roadways.
 Unfortunately, pedestrians often believe if they can see a vehicle, the person driving the vehicle can see them.
 This is simply not the case.
 Some of the most common causes of pedestrian auto accidents include:

 - Failing to Stop at an Intersection

 As responsible members of this community, both drivers and pedestrians must be aware of each other and pay attention at all times.
 As the old saying goes; remember to look both ways before crossing the road.